pantos-io/research-ethrelay-evaluation/README.md

-# Testimonium Evaluation
+# ETH Relay Evaluation
-This project contains the evaluation setup for the [Testimonium blockchain relay](https://github.com/pantos-io/testimonium).
+This project contains the evaluation setup for [ETH Relay](https://github.com/pantos-io/ethrelay).
 The evaluation is performed using block headers of the main Ethereum network which have been collected between December 2019 - January 2020.

 ## Prerequisites